 There is a widespread misconception among business owners that digital marketing is something they should only invest in when business is brisk.
 This should not be the case.
-A digital marketing campaign for seasonal business can be prepared during the off-season.
+A digital marketing campaign for seasonal businesses can be prepared during the off-season.

-Digital marketing campaigns can generate results gradually, and require time investment in order to achieve results.
+Digital marketing campaigns can generate results gradually, and require time investment to achieve results.
 A significant amount of planning may also be necessary.
 A business’ slow season is the perfect time to start planning.

 Prepare Your Seasonal Business Campaigns During The Off-Season

-For those of you who don’t know SEO, it’s a set of optimisations and enhancements in order to rank higher organically on search engines.
+For those of you who don’t know SEO, it’s a set of optimisations and enhancements to rank higher organically on search engines.
 Investing in SEO is a long-term venture; when you build equity, it begins to pay off bigger, with greater returns as it grows.

 The more SEO work you do on your website, the higher it will rank for targeted search terms related to your business.
 Admittedly, achieving top rankings in search engines does not happen overnight.
 It can be a long road to the top of Google search results, depending on your industry.